 The National Gallery is a veritable time capsule of Slovenian art history with artists like Jožef Tominc, Franc Kavčič, Ivana Kobilca, Janez Šubic, and Jurij Šubic well represented.

-The gallery is also home to the original Fountain of Three Carniolan Rivers by Francesco Robba, now known as one of Ljubljana’s most famous landmarks.
+The gallery is also home to the original Fountain of Three Carniolan Rivers by Francesco Robba, now one of Ljubljana’s most famous landmarks.

 Witness 20th-century history in action at the National Museum of Contemporary History